-For nightcap, if required, A tumbler of grog–(gin, whisky, or brandy, without sugar)–or a glass or two of claret or sherry.”
+For nightcap, if required, A tumbler of grog–(gin, whisky, or brandy, without sugar)–or a glass or two of claret or sherry.

-With this diet, Banting stated he lost 50 pounds to land at roughly 150 pounds.
+On this diet, Banting stated he lost 50 pounds to land at roughly 150 pounds.
 He claimed to have sustained that loss, give or take a couple of pounds, for many years.

 Low Carb Diet or Just Low?

 Banting was 5’5″ and weighed 200 pounds.
 That would give him a conservative BMR of 2,000 calories BEFORE activity.
-We have only Banting’s anecdotes to determine an activity factor.
+We have only Banting’s anecdotes to determine his activity factor.
 He thought highly of his movement despite being in a retired state.
-He noted manual labor and horseback riding amongst his activities.
+He noted manual labor and horseback riding among his activities.
 Being that most overestimate their activity, I am going to go with a conservative activity factor of 1.40-1.45.
 This leads to an estimate of 2,800-2,900 calories for Banting’s TDEE.
 Any intake less than this would move him into a possible caloric deficit.